Get

 If grooming is an alien experience to your dog, you should start with short sessions.
 You don’t have to get absolutely everything done in one grooming session.

-If your dog dislikes everything from nail clipping to tooth brushing and washing, doing it all at once can cause anxiety, and it will make it more difficult to groom your dog in the future.
+If your dog dislikes everything from nail clipping to tooth brushing and washing, doing it all at once will cause more stress, and it’ll make it more difficult to groom your dog in the future.
 It will also make the experience more stressful and difficult for you.

 Conclusion